 • Facilitate clear, concise, and unambiguous communications that are timely and effective.

-• Minimize misunderstanding of the intent of messages and reduce the time required for effective communication.
+• Minimise misunderstanding of the intent of messages and reduce the time required for effective communication.

 EXAMPLE – Speed limit